Zeroman: Characters

 Sally Uberchick: Sally is Les' much younger co-worker and love interest.
 She has strong feelings for Les and is always waiting for him to make a move, but he never does because he is always called to action during their moments together.
 Sally is also known to be Zeroman's "main squeeze" by the people of Fair City, even though she constantly denies it as there is truly nothing going on between them.
 This gossip, of course, puts her in danger many times.

-Gary Glengarry/O-Boy: Gary as O-Boy is Zeroman's obnoxious but loyal when the chips are down ten-year-old sidekick-in-training, constantly getting into arguments with Ty over the matter and other general things relating to their mission and willing to use any means necessary, including sabotage, to get his chance to be an actual full-fledged superhero.
+Gary Glengarry/O-Boy: Gary as O-Boy is Zeroman's obnoxious but loyal ten-year-old sidekick-in-training, constantly getting into arguments with Ty over their mission and willing to use any means necessary, including sabotage, to get his chance to be an actual full-fledged superhero.
 An orphan who, despite his ambition, looks upon Zeroman as the father figure he never had, Gary is a boy millionaire who provides the financial backing for the team as well as a host of gadgets and other advanced technology that never seems to work properly.

 Rusty Woodenwater: Rusty Woodenwater is a former child star turned criminal mastermind.
-Rusty was once the most loved television personality of Fair City until he entered puberty.
-During that life and career changing moment, he had his first acne outbreak on-air during his show, which resulted in the eventual cancellation of his show and the decline of his career, ending when he was booed off his show.
-After falling from grace, Rusty went from being famous to becoming infamous as Fair City's most dangerous supervillain.
-The Zerosuit was also originally made for Rusty, this of course resulted in many attempts at trying to retrieve it from Zeroman which always ended up in failure.
+Rusty was once the most loved television personality of Fair City until he entered puberty.He had his first acne outbreak on-air during his show, which resulted in the eventual cancellation of his show and the decline of his career, ending when he was booed off his show.
+After falling from grace, Rusty went from being famous to becoming Fair City's most dangerous supervillain.
+The Zerosuit was also originally made for Rusty, which resulted in many failed attempts at trying to retrieve it from Zeroman.
 Even though he is an evil genius and criminal mastermind, Rusty on occasion throws fits and tantrums, and he has his henchmen Don and Ron do his dirty work due to basically being ineffectual as a villain.
-And like his nemesis Zeroman, he also has a poor relationship with his mother, albeit Rusty's is far worse as his mother actually renounces Rusty as her son.
+And like his nemesis Zeroman, he also has a poor relationship with his mother.
 Rusty's most distinguishing characteristics are his mullet-cut red hair and his annoyingly shrill voice.
 Kevin McDonald provides the voice of Rusty.